estruyf/blog-content/content/posts/2020-05-25-stream-deck-review-for-people-which-do-not-stream-and-use-mac-os.md

 With the Stream Deck application, you can add hotkey actions.

-{{< caption "/2020/05/elgato9.png" "Hotkey action"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABJSURBVG3BOxKAIBBEwTc4kXAj7n8XI1PKwl0/mYHd6r1fPMYYzDn5Yxtv+wEy6zKxjW2+IoLMpFwZnBFIopRCrZXWGpKQhG1eN36lF89ZJyYLAAAAAElFTkSuQmCC" "978" >}}
+{{< caption-new "/uploads/2020/05/elgato9.png" "Hotkey action"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABJSURBVG3BOxKAIBBEwTc4kXAj7n8XI1PKwl0/mYHd6r1fPMYYzDn5Yxtv+wEy6zKxjW2+IoLMpFwZnBFIopRCrZXWGpKQhG1eN36lF89ZJyYLAAAAAElFTkSuQmCC" "978" >}}

 Great, with this, you can configure the hotkeys applicable for your operating system.